grow/grow/content/docs/podspec.md

         destination: local
         out_dir: grow-codelab-build/

-### project

-A unique identifier for this pod, formatted by `<owner's nickname>/<pod's nickname>`.
-The project ID is primarily used to identify your pod at a launch destination.
-Destinations may implement features such as access control or deploy hooks using the project ID.
-Two different pods on the same server cannot have the same project ID.

-If you deploy a pod, subsequent deployments will use the pod's project ID to store a deployment history.
-If you change your project ID after deployment, unexpected things will happen.

-    project: john/example

 ### grow_version

 The version of the Grow SDK that works with this pod.
 Grow displays a warning if the version of the SDK does not match this specification in `podspec.yaml`.